IAmKSquared/onenotemcp/ReadMe.md

       public Client ID.
 This is suitable for initial testing but not recommended for prolonged or shared use.
-    - Alternatively, you can modify the `clientId` variable directly in `onenote-mcp.mjs`, but using an environment variable is preferred.
+    - Alternatively, you can modify the `clientId` variable directly in `src/auth/device-code-flow.mjs`, but using an environment variable is preferred.

 2.  **`.gitignore`:** The project includes a `.gitignore` file.
 Ensure it contains at least the following to prevent committing sensitive files: